-5 Fantastic Latino Inspired TV Shows for Families
+5 Fantastic Latino Inspired TV Shows For Families

 For a fun cultural fusion experience that’s great for all kinds of kids, try these Latino-ish shows.

-Elena of Avalor, 5+ Elena is Disney’s first Latina princess, and even if there has been some controversy around her "Latino-ness," it's undeniable that for the first time, Latino kids can look up to a princess who resembles them.
-And Elena isn't the kind of princess that stays in her castle waiting for a prince to rescue her.
-She's the opposite: You’ll see her taking care of herself and her family -- and battling evil with her own hands.
+5+ Elena is Disney’s first Latina princess, and even if there has been some controversy around her “Latino-ness,” it’s undeniable that for the first time, Latino kids can look up to a princess who resembles them.
+And Elena isn’t the kind of princess that stays in her castle waiting for a prince to rescue her.
+She’s the opposite: You’ll see her taking care of herself and her family ― and battling evil with her own hands.

-Trollhunters, 9+ Though the storyline of this animated adventure has little to do with Latino traditions, the show is full of Mexican talent.
-A portal into Guillermo Del Toro’s imagination, Trollhunters will keep the attention of kids and parents alike thanks to a good mix of comedy, action, and relatable characters.
-One of these characters is Claire, an artistic Latina who in early episodes seems to be only the love interest of main character Jim, but who gains complexity as we see her become one of the Trollhunters.
+9+ Though the storyline of this animated adventure has little to do with Latino traditions, the show is full of Mexican talent.
+A portal into Guillermo Del Toro’s imagination, “Trollhunters” will keep the attention of kids and parents alike thanks to a good mix of comedy, action, and relatable characters.
+One of these characters is Claire, an artistic Latina who in early episodes seems to be only the love interest of main character Jim, but who gains complexity as we see her become one of the “Trollhunters.”

-One Day at a Time, 12+ This Netflix original is the kind of show many Latinos have been waiting for.
+12+ This Netflix original is the kind of show many Latinos have been waiting for.
 The heartfelt series offers a clear understanding of the nuances of the Latino family.
 Teens can identify with Elena, who wants to assert herself as someone with interests and values that are different from her mom and grandmother (also performed by Rita Moreno).
 At the same time, parents will recognize the difficulties that single mom Penelope faces by dealing with two kids and a larger-than-life mother.
-This series can be good option for families with teens who want to use TV as a conversation starter for important topics as consumerism, sex, and family values.
+This series can be good option for families with teens who want to use TV as a conversation starter for important topics as consumerism, sex and family values.

 Common Sense Media is an independent nonprofit organization offering unbiased ratings and trusted advice to help families make smart media and technology choices.
 Check out our ratings and recommendations at www.commonsense.org and sign up for our newsletter to read more articles like this.